-We have a bunch of articles at Visaya talking about radar and similar principles.
-I’ll list some of them at the end.
-First, you have two kinds of radar level transmitters, free space and guided wave.
+We have two kinds of radar level transmitters: free space and guided wave.
 Free space radars never make contact with the product, but if you have high turbulence or low dielectric constant (DC), then you might want to go with a guided wave radar.
 It has a probe in constant contact with the product to guide the waves created by the transmitter.

-Both types work with the same principle, time of flight or ToF.
-The devices generate electromagnetic waves that travel from the device to the product and return.
+Both types of radar level measurement work with the same principle: time of flight or ToF.
+The radar level transmitters generate electromagnetic waves that travel from the device to the product and return.
 The product needs to have a minimum DC to reflect the signal.
 Then the radar can calculate the level, because the time of emission and return is proportional to the distance.

 Everything inside the tank that conducts energy, such as level switches or heater systems, can reflect the signal.
 If the product has a low dielectric level, then the radar may find a false level.
 You may also wind up with bad readings from vapor, foam, or other product conditions.

-You can find many solutions to avoid this issue – high-frequency devices, echo analysis, stilling wells, and more.
-Then the transmitter can provide good accuracy and reliable measurements.
+You can find many solutions to avoid this issue – high-frequency radar level transmitters, echo analysis, stilling wells, and more.
+Then the radar level measurement can be very accurate.

-List of the non-contact level transmitter on the Visaya eShop:
+List of the non-contact radar level transmitters on the Visaya eShop:

-Non-contact radar level transmitters and their frequency bands! – Hey, all right?
-Today we’re learning more about non-contact radar level transmitters, also known as free space radars.
-Yep, same device, just a different name.
-And you’ll find that they have various frequency options as well.
-Which should you choose?
-Let’s learn a little more!
+Non-contact radar level transmitters and their frequency bands! – This article tells you more about non-contact radar level transmitters, also known as free space radars.
+This will help you find that they have various frequency options as well.